In this guide we will learn how to mount a MinIO server that can be used by multiple users.

 $ sudo mc ls minio-cloud/alejandrojnm

-In this way you could have many different and private users with buckets between them, you could use it for company projects, as well as keep project files separate and private.
+This way, you could have many different private users with buckets between them, which could be used for company projects, as well as keep project files separate and private.
 By adding multiple people to the same bucket, each user will have access to the same files.

 Need help?